Block 1 Hero Preview — Portable Battery vs Generator CA

 ✕ Cons

-• Cannot run central HVAC or electric water heater on base models
+• Cannot run central HVAC or electric water heater

 • Finite capacity — heavy use needs solar recharge or spare battery